thecodrr/fdir/README.md

 > Do you like this project? **[Support me by donating](https://ko-fi.com/thecodrr)**, creating an issue, becoming a stargazer, or opening a pull request.
 Thanks.

+## Status

+This project is **not dead**.
+In terms of performance, I don't think there is anything more to be done.
+This is as fast a NodeJS Directory Crawler as you can get.
+I could be wrong though.

+**What's next:**
+1. There is still no Async Iterator API (contributions welcome).
+2. We need to discuss whether its feasible (or even sensible) to have event emitters in different parts of the crawling process.
+3. Make globbing pluggable
+4. Finalize and freeze the API
+5. Improve documentation (maybe we can make a proper documentation website?)

+Contributions are welcome in all these.

 ## 🚄 Quickstart

 ### Installation